qdepfyffer/ciwa_tools/README.md

 pip install -r requirements.txt
 ```

 If you're on Windows, your best bet is probably to install WSL2, clone the project inside the WSL filesystem, and then follow the instructions above.
-I don't use Windows so I can't guarantee any functionality outside a Unix-like environment.
-It probably works, but it'll be up to you to get it functioning in a Windows environment.
+I don't use Windows, so I can't guarantee any functionality outside a Unix-like environment.
+It probably works, but it'll be up to you to get it functioning.

 If you insist on using Windows:
 ```